 St Mary’s is one of the few schools that can field teams in all of the water polo age groups, namely U12, U13, U14, U15, 2nd and 1st team levels.

-Each season players are selected to represent Gauteng and South Africa.
-There is a real passion and respect for the sport at the school and is well supported by many.
+There is a real passion and respect for the sport at the school and it is well supported by many.